hingsir/regularevent/README.md

 re.emit('endOfDay', 'go to sleep');
 re.emit('endOfWeek', 'have a nice weekend');
-re.emit('endOfWrold', 'yeah!!');
+re.emit('endOfWorld', 'yeah!!');
-// all above will trigger the listen
+// all above will trigger the listener
 ```